SashaBagnovini99/SashaBagnovini99/README.md

 - 👋 Hi, I’m @SashaBagnovini99
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning Civil Engineering
+- 🌱 I’m currently Studying Civil Engineering

 <!---
 SashaBagnovini99/SashaBagnovini99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.